bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/code-structure/implementation.md

 #### Brokerless (peer-to-peer) protocols

-*Websocket* is a brokerless protocol, that implies only one connection directly to the server without any channels inside.
-How can it look like in terms of AsyncAPI?
+*Websocket* is a brokerless protocol that implies only one connection directly to the server without any channels inside.
+How can it look in terms of AsyncAPI?

-Everything is simple for *Producer* -- it does nothing. *Publisher* is an opened connection.
+Everything is straightforward for *Producer* -- it does nothing. *Publisher* is an opened connection.

-But for the *Consumer* the situation is slight complicated: "channel" here is incoming connection that has came to a particular HTTP path.
+But for the *Consumer* the situation is slightly complicated: "channel" here is an incoming connection that has come to a particular HTTP path.
 So, one of the solutions is make *Consumer* the `http.ServeMux` that intended to be passed to your HTTP server object.
-And then, as soon as a new connection has came, we create a new `Subscriber`.
+And then, as soon as a new connection has come, we create a new `Subscriber`.

 This situation is typical for HTTP, Websocket, TCP, and other brokerless protocols.
 We can't just open a channel and just wait for data.
-Instead, we must wait for a new channel will be opened as soon as a new connection has came.
+Instead, we must wait for a new channel will be opened as soon as a new connection has come.

 #### UDP and IP raw sockets